fuzziqersoftware/cyclone/README.md

 This command renames one or more series.
 Patterns may be not given here.

-Any buffered writes for the renamed series will be reassigned to the new series name.
-If there is an uncommitted update_metadata action for a series, it cannot be renamed.
+Any buffered writes or update_metadata actions for the renamed series will be reassigned to the new series name.
+They will not be flushed immediately.

 This command does not return until the rename is committed to disk, even if write buffering is used.